• Skip to main content

 Mixing things up can help the spirited crowd stay interested and focused on the material without getting bored and acting out.

-Move At Your Gifted Child’s Pace
+Move at Your Gifted Child’s Pace

 Gifted children don’t move at the same pace as their peers.
 They tend to learn more quickly – we already know this.
 But also consider the fact that they can get frustrated more easily because they are necessarily using more challenging material.
 Thankfully, they develop coping mechanisms that allow them to learn through the frustration.
 They retain the material better perhaps because of this frustration (as opposed to in spite of it), whereas other children might shut down in the same situation.